kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 Kurtosis Ethereum Testsuite Tutorial
 ====================================
-This repo is an empty Kurtosis testsuite.
-The instructions below will walk you through creating a Kurtosis test that spins up a private Ethereum network and runs test logic against it.
-By the end of this tutorial, you will have seen how Kurtosis testing works.
+The instructions below will walk you through spinning up an Ethereum network in Kurtosis, interacting with it, and migrating the logic into the Kurtosis testing framework.
+By the end of this tutorial, you will have a rudimentary Ethereum testsuite in Typescript that you can begin to modify on your own.

 Step One: Set Up Prerequisites (2 minutes)